1dv527/syllabus/examinations/examination02/README.md

 1. Explain and defend your implementation of HATEOAS in your solution.
 2. If your solution should implement multiple representations of the resources.
 How would you do it?
 3. Motivate and defend your authentication solution.
- 1. What other authentication solutions could you implement?
+ 3a.
+What other authentication solutions could you implement?
- 2. What pros/cons do this solution have?
+ 3b.
+What pros/cons do this solution have?
 4. Explain how your webhook works.
 5. Since this is your first own web API, there are probably things you would solve in another way, looking back at this assignment.
 Write your thoughts about this.
+6. Which "linguistic design rules" you implemented?
+List them here and motivate "for each" of them very briefly why you chose them?
+Remember that you must consider "at least" FIVE "linguistic design rules" as the linguistic quality of your API.
-6. Did you do something extra besides the fundamental requirements?
+7. Did you do something extra besides the fundamental requirements?
 Explain them.

 ## Examination

-The grade for this assignment is F(fail), Fx(fail, with options to complement), and P(pass).
+The grade for this assignment is F (fail), Fx (fail, with options to improve), and P (pass).
 We will take note of your effort and give you grades like P-, P, or P+ that could affect your final grade on this course.
-We will look at the structure of the API and the code, how easy your API is to understand, the extent of your effort, and the easiness for the examiner to test your solution.
+We will look at the "linguistic design" and "structure" of the API and the code, how easy your API is to understand, the extent of your effort, and the easiness for the examiner to test your solution.

 ### Hand in of the assignment

-To hand in the assignment, you should finish a RELEASE.md-file in your project.
+To hand in the assignment, you should finish a RELEASE.md file in your project.
 Make sure you are in the root folder of your examination repository.
 Add the release-file by doing:

 * `wget https://gitlab.lnu.se/1dv527/content/examination-projects/examination-2-template/raw/master/RELEASE.md`